matrixmosaic/drone/README.md

 ```

 6. /api/auth/authenticate
-This method takes in the principal credentials, validates them and issues timed tokens for authorized users.
+This method takes in the principal credentials, validates them and issues timed tokens for authorized users;

 With default settings , the request and response schema can be viewed at
 [http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html#/lands-remote-call-auth-controller/authenticateRemotePrincipal]( http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html#/lands-remote-call-auth-controller/authenticateRemotePrincipal )